May 18-19, 2006

 American Bar Association's Section on Labor and Employment Law

-Bringing together leading practitioners, government officials and academics, the NYU Conference offers a rare opportunity for sustained and balanced dialogue with the experts on the cutting-edge developments in this field.
-Virtually every important dimension of this topic will be explored in papers and commentary, including
+Bringing together leading practitioners, government officials and academics, the NYU Conference offers a rare opportunity for sustained, balanced dialogue with the experts on the cutting-edge developments in this field.
+Some of the topics that will be treated include –

 Our distinguished luncheon speakers are:

-- Thursday, May 31 – Hon.
-Jonathan L. Snare, Acting Solicitor, U.S. Dept. of Labor
+- Thursday, May 18 – Hon.
+Howard Radzely, Solicitor, U.S. Department of Labor

 CLE credit (14 hours of CLE credit including 2 hours of ethics/professionalism)